tanberry/steampipecloud/README.md

 ## Create an account on Deepnote

-1. Vavigte to https://deepnote.com/sign-up and sign up for an account.
+1. Navigte to https://deepnote.com/sign-up and sign up for an account.
 2. In Deepnote, click **Integrations** in the left navigation pane.

     a.
 Select PostgreSQL from the displayed integrations (because your free Steampipe workspace uses Postgres).